-Demonstrate an exceptional need for the charter school in the proposed location Perquimans County does not have a school of choice.
-The neighboring county, Pasquotank County, also has no school of choice for grades K-5, and the charter school serving grades 6-12 is not representative of the areas population.
+Demonstrate an exceptional need for the charter school in the proposed location charter school serving grades 6-12 is not representative of the areas population.
 They serve a predominantly affluent, White population in an area that is socioeconomically disadvantaged.
-Further detail can be found in Appendix A1: Evidence of Educational Need.
+Further detail can be found in